Collection Development Policy

 Electronic Resources

-Most recently published books and journals are available in electronic format.
+Most recently published books and journals are typically available in electronic format.
 Access to eBooks and eJournals comes from firm orders for a title as well as package subscriptions, full-text databases, and Open Access sources.
 Participation in consortia deals has enabled access to all titles from some of the largest vendors (e.g., ScienceDirect from Elsevier).

 Selective purchases of electronic backfiles of journals permit removal of older print runs of journals.
 Backfile purchases using 1-time money are actively pursued and will continue as budget permits and space needs dictate.
 Where possible, purchases are preferred over leases.